 When planning a trip to the Disney Parks, you’ll be faced with A LOT of decisions.
 While some of them will be total no-brainers, others can be quite difficult to make– especially when it comes to managing your budget!

-That’s why we’ve put together a list of our top 9 toughest options you’ll face when it comes to splurging or saving on a Disney vacation!
+That’s why we’ve put together a list of our top NINE toughest decisions you’ll face when it comes to splurging or saving on a Disney vacation!

 Planning the duration of your trip to Disney is another tricky one.
-You want to stay long enough to experience everything on your must-do list and maybe even enjoy a few repeats (I know I’m not satisfied unless I get to ride Pirates at least FOUR times!).
+You want to stay long enough to experience everything on your must-do list and maybe even enjoy a few repeats (we’re not satisfied unless we get to ride Pirates at least FOUR times during our vacation!).

 But keep in mind that while the cost of your Park admission goes down each extra day, you’ll actually be spending more on additional nights at your Resort, eating more meals, and possibly buying more souvenirs!